Prerequisite – Domain Name System (DNS) in Application Layer

-So back to our example, when you typing google.com on your web browser DNS server with search through its cache to find a matching IP address for that domain name, and when it finds it it will resolve that domain name to IP address of Google web site, and once that is done then your computer is able to communicate with a Google web srver and retrieve webpage.
+So back to our example, when you type google.com on your web browser DNS server will search through its cache to find a matching IP address for that domain name, and when it finds it it will resolve that domain name to IP address of Google web site, and once that is done then your computer is able to communicate with a Google web server and retrieve the webpage.

-So DNS basically works like a phone book, when you want to find a number, you do not look up number first, you look up name first then it will give you number.
-So to break this down into further detail let us examine steps that DNS takes.
-So when you type in google.com in your web browser and if your web browser or operating system cannot find IP address in its own cache memory, it will send query to next level to what is called resolver server.
-Resolver server is basically your ISP or Internet service provider, so when resolver receives query, it will check its own cache memory to find an IP address for google.com, and if it cannot find it it will send query to next level which is root server.
-The root servers are top of root of a DNS hierarchy.
+So DNS basically works like a phone book, when you want to find a number, you do not look up number first, you look up name first then it will give you the number.
+So to break this down into further detail, let us examine the steps that DNS takes.
+So when you type in google.com in your web browser and if your web browser or operating system cannot find IP address in its own cache memory, it will send a query to next level to what is called resolver server.
+Resolver server is basically your ISP or Internet service provider, so when resolver receives this query, it will check its own cache memory to find an IP address for google.com, and if it cannot find it it will send query to next level which is root server.
+The root servers are the top most server in the DNS hierarchy.

 There are 13 sets of these root servers from a.root-servers.net to m.root-servers.net and they are strategically placed around world, and they are operated by 12 different organizations and each set of these root servers has their own unique IP address.
 So when root server receives query for IP address for google.com, root server is not going to know what IP address is, but root server does know where to send resolver to help it find IP address.
 So root server will direct resolver to TLD or top-level domain server for .com domain.
 So resolver will now ask TLD server for IP address for google.com.